Zelenskyy pleads for help in impassioned speech to Congress

 Wearing his now-trademark army green T-shirt, Zelinskyy began his remarks to “Americans, friends” by invoking the destruction the U.S. suffered in 1941 when Japan bombed the naval base at Pearl Harbor in Hawaii, and the 2001 attacks on the World Trade Center and the Pentagon by militants who commandeered passenger airplanes to crash into the symbols of Western democracy and economy.

 “Remember Pearl Harbor? ...
 Remember September 11?”
-Zelenzkyy asked.
+Zelenskyy asked.
 “Our country experiences the same every day right now.”

 To halt the carnage, Zelenskyy told the American lawmakers: ““I call on you to do more.”